Synaptic-Labs-AI/codex-md/cline_docs/systemPatterns.md

 - **Progress Tracking**: Unified progress tracking across all conversion types
 - **Extensibility**: Easy to add new converters by registering them with the ConverterRegistry
 - **Fallback Mechanisms**: Implements fallbacks for conversion failures
-- **Timeout Protection**: Prevents conversions from hanging indefinitely
+- **User-Controlled Cancellation**: Allows users to cancel long-running conversions via a dedicated cancel button in the UI

 #### Benefits
 - **Maintainability**: Easier to maintain with clear separation of concerns